jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

 And while the Yocto system is very powerful, it does have a substantial learning curve.
 You may want to look at another popular, but simpler tool for building embedded systems [Buildroot][buildroot].

-Yocto uses what it calls **meta-layers** to define the configuration.
+Yocto uses **meta-layers** to define the configuration.
 Within each meta-layer are recipes, classes and configuration files that support the primary build tool, a python app called **bitbake**.

 I have created a custom meta-layer for the RPi boards called [meta-rpi][meta-rpi].